JannisHoch/copro/docs/Installation.rst

 .. todo::

     This is not yet supported.
+Feel invited to provide a pull request enabling installation via PyPI.

 From conda
 ------------

 .. todo::

     This is not yet supported.
+Feel invited to provide a pull request enabling installation via conda.